SodenSys/SodenSys/README.md

 #### My background includes nearly three years of English studies at university level, which I left to pursue programming.
 My experience with technology extends to proficient use of Adobe Photoshop, Microsoft Office, and music production software like FL Studio.

 #### Currently, I am focusing on becoming adept at C# and its related tools.
-Recently, however, I have also found a new interest in cyber security which I hope will come in handy in my future projects.
+Recently, I also found a new interest in cyber security which I hope will come in handy in my future projects.

 ---